ronehe/Pipe/README.md

 * singletons: Fonts, Textures, Sounds are all independent singletons that each responsible for importing the needed information, based on name

+* Controller: holds everything together.
+It runs the game and handles main loop of events, and is responsible for connecting all parts of the program together, such as the FileHandler to the board.
+It is also responsible for taking
 ### Files created
 -everything mentioned above